jdc-cunningham/fusion-sensor-clu/DEVLOG.md

 Pan has its own problems(since the sensor emit/return are not on the same point/axis)

+### Extra
+- should be able to add something new/last minute say while robot is moving
+  - can somehow pick it up... not sure how, maybe frame by frame diffing idk

 ### Next
 - [ ] add background task to Arduino code to unblock itself
 - [ ] add reset btn on ui/feed to Arduino